British Columbia was an early and ardent supporter of the EPI approach.

 2004 – Survey and Training Program

 - A survey was commissioned by the BC Schizophrenia Society to assess whether services across BC had started to adopt the principles of EPI that were introduced in 2000.
 The results revealed considerable variability in the structure, scope, and practices of EPI services.
 This outcome prompted the Ministry of Health to develop the EPI Standards and Guidelines.

 - Launch of the EPI Provincial Training Program operated by the Fraser EPI Program and funded by the Ministry of Children and Family Development, offered training across Canada, and including family physicians.

 2010 – EPI Standards and Guidelines

-The Standards document states that implementation of the standards and guidelines will not be a smooth road but that “…barriers encountered, lessons learned and successes achieved will guide progress for the future.
+The Standards document states that implementation of the standards and guidelines will not be a smooth road but that “…barriers encountered, lessons learned, and successes achieved will guide progress for the future.
 EPI programs welcome subjecting themselves to empirical scrutiny since they must be accountable if they are to continue to achieve greater successes and better outcomes for clients, families and society.”

-2011 – EPI Advanced Practice Committee
+1. EPI Advanced Practice Advisory Committee (APP)

-2011 – EPI Advanced Practice Project (APP) and EPI Communities of Practice (CoP)
+2. EPI Communities of Practice (CoP)

 All Health Authorities and MCFD have joined the EPI APP and the constituent Communities of Practice.